Yuval Itan, PhD

 - ASSOCIATE PROFESSOR | Genetics and Genomic Sciences

 Research Topics:Bioinformatics, Biomedical Informatics, Biomedical Sciences, Biostatistics, Clinical Genomics, Computational Biology, Computer Simulation, Evolution, Gene Discovery, Genetics, Genomics, Immune Deficiency, Infectious Disease, Inflammatory Bowel Disease (IBD), Mathematical Modeling of Biomedical Systems, Mathematical and Computational Biology, Neural Networks, Obesity, Parkinson's Disease, Personalized Medicine, Proteomics, Systems Biology, Technology & Innovation, Theoretical Biology, Translational Research

-Dr. Yuval Itan is an Assistant Professor in the Department of Genetics and Genomic Sciences, Icahn Institute for Data Science and Genomic Technology and a core member of The Charles Bronfman Institute for Personalized Medicine, at the Icahn School of Medicine at Mount Sinai in New York City.
+Dr. Yuval Itan is an Assistant Professor in the Department of Genetics and Genomic Sciences and a core member of The Charles Bronfman Institute for Personalized Medicine, at the Icahn School of Medicine at Mount Sinai in New York City.